 An Outline Development Plan (ODP) has been prepared for the application site and is included in Appendix 2.
-The ODP includes text to provide guidance for future subdivision and development of the application site in conjunction with the Living Z rules and other provisions within the OSDP.
-The ODP is intended for inclusion in the OSDP and includes identification of the proposed residential zone, potential reserves and indicative transportation connections (both roads and non-vehicular).
-The roads have been designed to accommodate pedestrian and cycle pathways which provide connection with the residential zone, both within the application area and to the residential areas north and the reserve to the east.
-It is anticipated a variety of allotment sizes will be created in the detailed design and future development of the site to allow greater density closer to the existing township boundaries near open space/reserves and increasing allotment sizes toward the rural interface.
-The ODP enables a variety of allotment sizes, in accordance with the existing provisions of the Living Z zone in close proximity to the existing township well connected through active, public and vehicular transport.
-5.4 Urban Design Statement An Urban Design Statement (UDS) for the proposed plan change has been prepared by DCM Urban Design Limited and is included in Appendix 4 of this application.
+A concept master plan is also included in Appendix 2, for reference only and it is not intended to form part of the ODP to be inserted into the OSDP.
+The ODP includes text to provide guidance for future subdivision and development of the application site in conjunction with the proposed Living MD Prebbleton zone and existing Business 1 rules and other provisions within the OSDP.
+The ODP is intended for incorporation into the OSDP and includes identification of the proposed residential and business areas, potential reserves (stormwater) and indicative transportation connections (both roads and non-vehicular).
+The primary roads have been designed to accommodate pedestrian and cycle pathways which provide connection with the residential zone, both within the application area and to the residential areas north, neighbourhood scale commercial activities and the reserve to the east.
+Notwithstanding the enabling nature of the proposed Living MD Prebbleton zone over the whole application area, guidance is provided to direct higher density uses along the existing township boundaries and near open space/reserves.
+The ODP also demonstrates that the application site is well connected through active, public and vehicular transport.
+5.4 Urban Design Statement An Urban Design Statement (UDS) for the proposed plan change has been prepared by DCM Urban Design Limited and is included in Appendix 5 of this application.
 The UDS identifies several constraints which prevent the expansion of Prebbleton to either the west, north or east, concluding south is the most logical direction for expansion to allow a high level of amenity and connectivity to be provided for future residential use.
 This is supported by the location of the Birchs Road Reserve.
-Key aspects of the proposed plan change include diversity of allotments which could be accommodated.
+Key aspects of the proposed plan change include diversity of allotments which could be accommodated, through the proposed Living MD Prebbleton zone.
 The UDS concludes the development of the application site is a natural extension of the existing urban form occurring to the north and the east.
-The proposed zoning will enable a mix of house and lot sizes in a location well serviced by existing and future amenities.
-The UDS also recognizes the extent to which existing are as identified for future residential growth have already been developed and now the presence of the reserve, will be more urban than rural.
-5.5 Application Site Servicing A Servicing Report is included as Appendix 6 of this application.
-A summary of the servicing options and conclusions are described as follows: Water Supply Prebbleton has reticulated town ground water supply available for potable water supply.
-There are at least 862 connections to the existing Town Water Supply serving a population of approximately 2,300 people9.
-There is an existing public water main located within Hamptons Road which terminates within 300 m of the application site and a public main in Birchs Road, approximately 600 m to the north of the site.
-It is proposed to extend these services to the application site, ideally in conjunction with the extension of service to the Birchs Road Reserve.
-7389 PLN APP 02 DRAFT Birchs Rd Plan Change.docx | 22/05/2021 9 Source Selwyn 2031: District Development Strategy - Background Information.
+The proposed zoning will enable a mix of house and lot sizes in a location well serviced by existing and future amenities, including neighbourhood commercial use.
+The UDS also recognizes the extent to which existing areas identified for future residential growth have already been developed and now the presence of the reserve, will be more urban than rural.